Annexure J for Passport: Complete 2026 Guide & Format

 Also Read: 60 Pages Passport Cost India: Normal vs Tatkal Fees

-What are the Legal Validity and Implications of Annexure J in Passport 2025?
+What are the Legal Validity and Implications of Annexure J in the Passport in 2026?

 • Legal Standing: Annexure J is a legally recognised document for the limited purpose of proving marriage for Indian passport applications, as per the rules simplified by the Ministry of External Affairs.